Prakrit: Definition

-According to Sanskrit and Prakrit scholar Sh.
-Shreyansh Kumar Jain Shastri and A. C. Woolner, the Ardhamagadhi (or simply Magadhi) Prakrit, which was used extensively to write the scriptures of Jainism, is often considered to be the definitive form of Prakrit, while others are considered variants of it.
-Prakrit grammarians would give the full grammar of Ardhamagadhi first, and then define the other grammars with relation to it.
-For this reason, courses teaching 'Prakrit' are often regarded as teaching Ardhamagadhi.
+According to Sanskrit and Prakrit scholar Shreyansh Kumar Jain Shastri and A. C. Woolner, the Ardhamāgadhı̄ (or simply Magadhi) Prakrit, which was used extensively to write the scriptures of Jainism, is often considered to be the definitive form of Prakrit, while others are considered variants of it.
+Prakrit grammarians would give the full grammar of Ardhamāgadhı̄ first, and then define the other grammars with relation to it.
+For this reason, courses teaching 'Prakrit' are often regarded as teaching Ardhamāgadhı̄.

+Development of Prakrit from Old Indo-Aryan

+The Prakrit and Pali languages developed from Old Indo-Aryan (OIA, e.g. Vedic Sanskrit, ca. 600 BE) by a set of regular phonological transformations.
+This section summarizes the changes occurring between Vedic Sanskrit (ca. 600 BCE), Early Middle-Indo-Aryan (MIA) in Pali or Ashokan Prakrit (ca. 280 BCE), the dramatic regional Prakrits like Maharashtri Prakrit (ca. 200 AD), and finally the late Prakrit or Apabhramsha stage (ca. 900 AD).

+Conservative features lost in Vedic

+Prakrit and Pali languages partially-preserve some conservative features of Proto-Indo-Aryan (PIA) lost in Vedic Sanskrit.
+Specifically: